BoronSpoon/equipment-reservation/SETUP.md

    | Tana.S1 | Tanahashi Shion |
    | Chen.F1 | Chen Fan |
    | Zhu.Y1  | Zhu Yu |

-### 6. Observing reservations (Write calendar)
-1. Observe events on Google Calendar
-2. Event title is `[Name] [Device] [State]`.
-3. If there are too many reservations and it is overwhelming, you can hide the Read calendar in your calendar app and view it only when you need to.

-### 7. Writing experiment conditions (Experiment Sheets)
-1. Open Experiment Sheets
-2. Find the current event that you created in Google Calendar
-3. Write experiment conditions in Sheets
-4. The conditions will automatically get updated to the event in Google \Calendar.

 >The implementations details are in [details (Japanese)](https://github.com/rayanti/equipment-reservation/blob/master/details.md).